bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

     weak var right: NSLayoutConstraint!

     /**
-     @brief Initialize new instance.
+     Initialize new instance.
 Scans the constraints held by the parent view and records the ones that are useful for sliding purposes, namely:

      * top -- the constraint managing the top edge of the view